St Joseph's 2020-21 New Year 7 cohort

+We are enormously proud of building excellent foundations for our young people’s future careers and whetting their appetites for lifelong learning.
 This pride is in so much more than examination results, as important as they are.
 As William Butler Yeats once said “Education is not the filling of a pail but instead the lighting of a fire”.
-This is the aspiration we have for your children and we hope and pray that we continue to provide a fertile earth within which your children will grow and flourish with us.
-Whichever school or part of the world you are joining us from we are looking forward to meeting you, but first you might have some questions...please take time to read our transition brochure.
+This is the aspiration we have for your children and we hope and pray that we continue to provide fertile earth within which your children will grow and flourish with us.
+Whichever school or part of the world you are joining us from we are looking forward to meeting you, but first, you might have some questions...please take time to read our transition brochure.
 It marks the start of the essential partnership between home and school, which forms the foundation of the success that your children will experience with us at St Joseph’s RC High School.

 Our Year 7 students are already proud to be part of the St Joseph's community and our Transition Team are proud to show new Year 6 students a modern-day diary about life at St Joseph's, illustrating things such as friendship groups, daily routines and classrooms.

-During the evening, pupils and parents/carers will meet the Senior Leadership team, Head of Year and form tutor.
+During the evening, pupils and parents/carers will meet the Senior Leadership Team, Head of Year and form tutor.
 It is an occasion where pupils start their bonding with staff and peers and where important information is given to families.
 We will also be gathering essential personal details that will enable home and school to communicate quickly and effectively.
-Parents and carers will be able to view our school uniform and talk to our official school suppliers, Macey Sports and Trutex.
+Parents and carers will be able to view our school uniform and talk to our official school suppliers, Macey Sports and Beam Sports and Schoolwear.
 Representatives from Newport Transport will be present to answer any questions regarding bus payment, passes, routes and timetables.
-In addition, staff from our Inclusion Department will be available to answer queries related to additional educational need.
+In addition, staff from our Inclusion Department will be available to answer queries related to additional educational needs.